marshallshen/security_architecture_and_engineering/secure_c_practice.md

 * Second form alerts the programmer to the real requirement
 * Second form alerts the tester to the requirement

+### Input validation
+> A program whose behavior has not been specified cannot be buggy, only surprising.

+* Trust nothing supplied by the use
+* Define inputs before they can be checked

 * Testing is done against requirements!